From Heuristic Selection to Automated Algorithm Design: LLMs Benefit from Strong Priors: A Benchmark-Guided Approach

 We apply the default configurations of EoH, LHNS, LLaMEA, MCTS-AHD, and ReEvo as specified in their publications.
-Experiments are conducted with three LLMs: Google's Gemini 2.0 Flash (Gemini), OpenAI's GPT 5 Nano (GPT), and Alibaba's Qwen3 Coder Flash (Qwen) (see Appendix~\ref{sec:app:setup} for details).
-The budget of LLM query is limited to $100$, and the cutoff time (i.e., maximal function evaluations) for evaluating algorithms on each problem instance is set to $10^4$ and $10^6$ for pbo and bbob, respectively, consistent with common practice for these two benchmarks~\citep{doerr2020benchmarking,hansen2021coco}.
+To ensure a fair comparison, we adapt ShinkaEvolve to our AAD task.
+Additional explanations are provided in the paragraph \textit{Setup of Software} of the Appendix~\ref{sec:app:setup}.
+Experiments are conducted with three LLMs: Google's Gemini 2.5 Flash-Lite (Gemini), OpenAI's GPT 5 Nano (GPT), and Alibaba's Qwen3 Coder Flash (Qwen) (see Appendix~\ref{sec:app:setup} for details).
+The cutoff time (i.e., maximal function evaluations) for evaluating algorithms on each problem instance is set to $10^4$ and $10^6$ for pbo and bbob, respectively, consistent with common practice for these two benchmarks~\citep{doerr2020benchmarking,hansen2021coco}.
+The budget is defined as the number of algorithm proposals, limited to $100$, rather than the number of LLM queries.
+Since the compared LLM-driven AAD frameworks differ in how many LLM queries they need to produce one complete proposal, whereas each proposal corresponds to exactly one candidate solver evaluated on the objective function, this choice provides a fair and framework-agnostic comparison.
 The performance of algorithms (i.e., fitness $F$) is evaluated by AUC (see Appendix~\ref{appendix:bench}), $T$ is formed by 100 log-scaled samples from 0 to the cutoff time, and the target set is introduced in Appendix~\ref{appendix:bench}.
 Since this measure is defined in terms of function evaluations, the results reported in this paper are independent of the underlying hardware.
 Additional information can be found in Appendix~\ref{sec:app:setup}.

 \paragraph{Performance} Table~\ref{tab:main result} presents the average normalized AUC and ranks of BAG and the compared LLM-driven approaches across the pbo and bbob suites, and Figure~\ref{fig:boxplot} displays boxplots of normalized AUC distributions.
 Normalization is performed as $\text{AUC}/\text{AUC}_{\text{best}}$, such that the best approach obtains a value of 1.
 Detailed results for each problem, including AUC values and the convergence trajectories, are provided in Appendix~\ref{appendix:ref-com}.